Quill-Learning/AgenticAI-and-Fabric/LabDemo001-Refined.md

 **Steps:**

+Steps 1 and 2 will be instructor demo

 1.  **Open workspace access:** In the Fabric portal, open your workspace **CopilotLabWorkspaceDemo1**.
     *   In the workspace header/command bar, select **Manage access** (sometimes shown as a people icon).
     *   If you don’t see **Manage access**, open the workspace menu (**…**) and look for **Manage access** or **Workspace access**.
 (In some UI layouts it’s under **Workspace settings**.)